 The reason that they gather around the springs: the springs have a constant temp of 74°F/23°C. During high tide, they move to the Three Sisters Springs, and at low tide, they gather outside in the channel at Idiot’s Delight I and II.
 Please, remember access to the springs and swimming with manatees from the water only.
 Booking a tour is essential if you wish to get close to manatees.

 They migrate to the springs when the sea temperature is too cold for them.
 The springs have a constant temperature of 20°C/68°F, which they need to survive.

 To be on the safe side, stick to the months mentioned above.
 It is an unforgettable experience when a manatee comes close and gives you a kiss or even hugs you.
 That was incredible.

 Manatee Season in Florida

-However, most important is that the manatees don't get disturbed by these tours.
+However, the most important is that the manatees don't get disturbed by these tours.
 Groups are small and spread throughout the day.
-From my own experience the manatees love the interactions with the snorkelers as long as you stay calm - no hectic movements.
+From my own experience, the manatees love the interactions with the snorkelers as long as they stay calm - no hectic movements.
 I got hugged and kissed by different manatees.